• Home

 ADJOURNMENT:

-Ann called the meeting of the Pittsfield Select Board to order at 5:36pm.
-Joyce seconded.
+Ann called the meeting to order at 5:33pm.
+Seconded by AJ.
 All in favor.
-She had two Agenda Modifications (see above).
-Seconded by Joyce.
+She presented two Agenda Modifications (see above).
+Seconded by AJ.
 All in favor.
-Joyce made a motion to approve the Regular and Budget meetings of January 2nd and January 9th.
-Ann seconded the motion.
+Joyce moved to accept the Minutes of September 18, 2925.
+Seconded by Ann.
 All in favor.

 CORRESPONDENCE: